Sinkasha/Reflections/content/Faltera/Fusilla/Geimshall Woods.md

 ---
 publish: true
-title: Geimshall Woods, Fusilla
+Title: Geimshall Woods, Fusilla
-modified: 2026-02-17T14:20:52.856-08:00
+Type: Place
-cssclasses: ""
+Blurb: Magical Woods
 ---
 # Geimshall Woods

-Where [[Characters/PCs/Bloo]] awoke.
+Where [[Bloo]] awoke.
 Has a petricite tree which is believed to not hail from this world.
-There is a sanctuary within these woods that [[Characters/NPCs/Violet]] walked into that feels incredibly familiar to Bloo.
+There is a sanctuary within these woods that [[Violet]] walked into that feels incredibly familiar to Bloo.
 There is a reason why Bloo awoke here.